 - Preheat oven to 400° Fahrenheit.

-- Heat vegetable oil in a large skillet over medium-high heat.
-Season pork chops with salt, then sear 2-3 minutes per side in skillet or until golden brown.
+- Heat oil in a large skillet over medium-high heat.
+Generously season pork chops on all sides with salt, then sear 2-3 minutes per side in skillet or until golden brown.

 - Mix together condensed cream of mushroom soup, milk, cheddar cheese, sour cream, and half of the French-fried onions in a large bowl.